 Is Time Series Momentum a Busted Strategy?

 CAGR, standard deviations, and Sharpe ratios are only half of the story when it comes to time series momentum strategies, because correlations and portfolio diversification elements are also valuable.
-In our view, time series based futures strategies represents an “alternative” asset class, with generally lower correlations to other asset classes.
+In our view, time series based futures strategies represent an “alternative” asset class, with generally lower correlations to other asset classes.

 In order to assess TSMOM’s relative value as a diversifier, we present below a correlation matrix that compares strategies and benchmarks: